We want to ensure that you're well informed so you can make the best decision. Below is a list of answers to our most commonly asked questions.

 Joint manipulation is traditionally thought of as a technique performed on the spine, but it can also be done on the wrists, hips, SI joints, ankles and toes.

 Before a manipulation is performed we thoroughly assess the person and the target region of the body to determine if it would be appropriate and safe in each individual case.
 As with all physiotherapy treatments, we always make sure you are comfortable with having a manipulation before we perform one, and we’ll choose an alternate treatment if you are not.

 IMS stands for Intramuscular Stimulation, also known as “dry needling” and utilizes the same needles used in acupuncture—but this technique is very different.
 In dry needling, nothing is injected, unlike in “wet” needling, which injects medicine like cortisone, for example.

 “Does it hurt?” is usually the next question, and this depends on the individual circumstance.
 While it can be an intense technique, it’s very beneficial in reducing pain and improving movement by reducing muscle tone, improving muscle activation, and resetting nerve-related pain.
 It feels like a deep, achy pressure, but is not meant to feel sharp, shooting, burning, piercing or searing.
 We keep in close communication with you during needling to ensure what you’re feeling is what you should be feeling!

-Absolutely not!
-Our goal is to help you reduce your pain, get you moving and healing through exercise, and ultimately rid your pain at home, long-term.
+Ultimately, our goal is to help you reduce your pain, get you moving and healing through exercise, and ultimately rid your pain at home, long-term.
 We want to get you as independent as possible, as soon as possible so you barely have to see us.
-Ironically, we are trying to put ourselves out of business.
+We, ironically, are trying to put ourselves out of business!